OldKokoroz/Qr-Creator/README.md

 2 - Name to save the Qr as

---- At the end, program shows where the file is saved.
+--- At the end, program shows where the file is saved ---

 ## Terminal